On average, your neighbors pay $73 a month.

 The graph below shows the change in Washington's average auto insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Washington's car insurance rates increased from $806 in 2011 to $884 in 2015, a jump of $78, or 9.70 percent.

 QuoteWizard helps consumers compare insurance quotes from both national carriers and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Vancouver and save up to 40% on your premium.

-Last year, 5,728 people used QuoteWizard to get a car insurance quotes comparison in Vancouver, WA from multiple companies to find the cheapest rates.
+Last year, 5,728 people used QuoteWizard to get a car insurance quotes comparison in Vancouver, WA from multiple companies and get the cheapest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Vancouver, WA last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Vancouver, Washington last year.